-Atlanta, Indiana is a town of 750 people in northern Hamilton County, but each year on the last full weekend of September, the town welcomes more than 80,000 people.
-The Atlanta New Earth Festival spans two days and welcomes guests from Indiana and beyond.
+Atlanta, Indiana is a town of less than 1,000 people in northern Hamilton County, but each year on the fourth weekend of September, the town welcomes thousands of visitors for a popular fall festival.

-This is Hamilton County’s longest running and largest festival.
-It started in 1974 with just 25 vendors and is celebrating its 45th anniversary in 2018.
+This is Hamilton County’s longest-running and largest festival.
+It started in 1974 with just 25 vendors.
 The name “new earth” comes from one of the original art shops in Atlanta, called “A Touch of Earth.”

 The focus is on handcrafted items.
-More than 600 vendors are on-site, including arts and crafts, pottery, clothing, jewelry, antiques, collectibles, home décor plus a farmers’ market, kids’ zone, food and juried art area.
-Enjoy live music from The Flying Toasters.
+More than 600 vendors are on-site, including arts and crafts, pottery, clothing, jewelry, antiques, collectibles and home décor plus a farmers’ market, kids’ zone, food and juried art area.

 While you’re in town, visit Mr. Muffin’s Trains, Choo Choo Cafe or take a caboose ride aboard the Nickel Plate Express.
 Explore the four towns in northern Hamilton County, including popular attractions like Stuckey Farm Orchard and Cider Mill, Blackhawk Winery and Vineyard and Strawtown Koteewi Park.